zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 Viewing Contracts and Transactions
 ================================================================================

-There are several online blockchain explorers available that will allow you to inspect the Ethereum blockchain.
+There are several online blockchain explorers available that will allow you to inspect the Expanse blockchain.
 See for a list: :ref:`Blockchain explorers <blockchain_explorers>`.